 Many of the options on this list are self-guided or pre-recorded, but if you’re looking for an interactive professional development option, TeachersFirst might be more your speed.
 These free, live workshops are each approximately 90 minutes long and scheduled after school hours for teachers with a busy workday.

-ShareMyLesson offers a wide variety of short professional development sessions geared toward teachers, administrators, and parents recorded from their 2019 virtual conference.
+ShareMyLesson offers a wide variety of short professional development sessions geared toward teachers, administrators, and parents.
 You can watch these sessions on your own time and receive one hour of continuing education credit for each, provided they meet your specific licensure requirements.

 Through KQED Teach, you can take courses on digital media to help you get the most out of educational technology in your classroom.
 Whether you want to learn how to make a teacher blog, detect online misinformation, or even try your hand at video production, you’re sure to find a course that fits your interests.

-For special education teachers, EdWeek offers live and recorded webinars on professional development in education.
+For special education teachers, EdWeek offers live and recorded webinars for professional learning in education.
 After watching a webinar, you can receive a certificate verifying one hour of professional development.
 Recent webinar topics include:

 - Equity, Care and Connection: New SEL Tools and Practices to Support Students and Adults